zhmcclient/python-zhmcclient/docs/development.rst

         git commit -asm "Start ${MNU}"
         git push --set-upstream origin start_${MNU}

+7. On GitHub, create a milestone for the new version ``M.N.U``.

+    You can create a milestone in GitHub via Issues -> Milestones -> New Milestone.

-6. On GitHub, create a Pull Request for branch ``start_M.N.U``.
+7. On GitHub, create a Pull Request for branch ``start_M.N.U``.

     Important: When creating Pull Requests, GitHub by default targets the ``master`` branch.
 When starting a version based on a stable branch, you need to change the target branch of the Pull Request to ``stable_M.N``.

+    No review is needed for this PR.

-7. On GitHub, create a milestone for the new version ``M.N.U``.
+    Set the milestone of that PR to the new version ``M.N.U``.

-    You can create a milestone in GitHub via Issues -> Milestones -> New Milestone.

 8. On GitHub, go through all open issues and pull requests that still have milestones for previous releases set, and either set them to the new milestone, or to have no milestone.

+    Note that when the release process has been performed as described, there should not be any such issues or pull requests anymore.
+So this step here is just an additional safeguard.

 9. On GitHub, once the checks for the Pull Request for branch ``start_M.N.U`` have succeeded, merge the Pull Request (no review is needed).
 This